Remote Working: Employee or Independent Contractor?

 But there are other options that will allow you to work remotely for an international company, without sacrificing the security that comes with being an employee.
 Let’s walk through them.
 It’s wise to be well informed of the differences so you can ask your future employer the right questions before you start working together.

 Hiring a remote team, across borders, can be complicated.
 As a company, you might be frustrated by the barriers to offering employee status to your new hires.
 And as a remote job seeker, you might be about to give up all the employee rights and entitlements that you have grown accustomed to.

 Remote working with an international company

 Not only will you be self-employed and forfeit the security that comes with being an employee.
-But your agreed salary with your new employer may quickly start to dwindle.
-When the costs of being self-employed, that hadn’t been factored in during the negotiations, start to add up.
+But your agreed salary with your new employer may quickly start to dwindle when the costs of being self-employed, which hadn’t been factored in during the negotiations, start to add up.
 Not to mention all of the unpaid holidays that you will need to plan and save for.
-Buffer did a good job of outlining some of these expenses in a blog post.
+Buffer did a good job of outlining some of these expenses.

 The unspoken challenges of being hired as a remote worker

 We all know about the real perks of remote working.
 But we hear less about the challenges that face both employers and employees who actually put it into practice.
 The benefits are endless, they really are.
 How we work has gone through a massive transformation.
 How that will impact our lives is invaluable.
 Reducing the need to go to an office every day eliminates the commute, positively impacts the environment, reduces the need to be based in expensive cities and improves work-life balance.
 It also provides accessibility to work for those with disabilities.
 These are just some of the benefits.
 But what about the real challenges for both remote workers and remote-friendly companies?